Gandel Philanthropy Joint Visit to the Jewish Museum of Australia and Jewish Holocaust Centre for Secondary Schools

-As part of this program, students engage with the Jewish community of Victoria and contemporary Australian Jewish culture – heritage, art, religion and identity – at the Jewish Museum of Australia.
-At the Holocaust Centre, students explore the consequences of hatred, prejudice and racism and have the precious opportunity to meet one of the few remaining Holocaust survivors.
+As part of this program, students engage with the Jewish community and contemporary Australian Jewish culture – art, heritage, religion and identity – at the Jewish Museum of Australia.
+At the Jewish Holocaust Centre, students consider the consequences of hatred, prejudice and racism and have the precious opportunity to meet a Holocaust survivor.